 1.Prep zucchini and eggplant — in advance

-The night before you plan to make the ratatouille, or several hours before, cut up zucchini and eggplants into bite-sized pieces, salt them and put them into a bowl under a press.
+The night before you plan to make the ratatouille, or several hours before, cut up zucchini and eggplants into bite-sized pieces and salt them.
+Put the eggplants into a bowl under a press.
+You may also put a press on top of zucchini, or just put them into a colander over the sink, without the press.
 This will render liquid and create more concentrated flavours.
 If you want a sweeter taste of your ratatouille, peel the eggplant before using.
-Note: The press is important for eggplants, but if you are not using eggplants, you don’t have to put the press on top of zuchhini.
+I also find that lighter coloured eggplants render a sweeter, nuttier taste than the dark coloured kinds, so I always look for those at the farmers market.

 2. Brown zucchini and eggplant